Skip to main content

 • grinding

-• “The grind level is average, making it manageable without feeling overwhelming.”
+• “The grind level is average, providing a fair amount of content without becoming tedious or overwhelming.”

-• “Some bosses get their own levels for you to easily run in and fight them solo, and I really liked this; I just wished all bosses got this treatment as it makes grinding for weapon skill shards very tedious as you have to run through the entire area to fight them.”
+• “Some bosses get their own levels for you to easily run in and fight them solo, and I really liked this.
+I just wished all bosses got this treatment, as it makes grinding for weapon skill shards very tedious, having to run through the entire area to fight them.”

 • optimization

-• “The game still runs smoothly, like eleven years ago when it came on the PC platform.”
+• “Game still runs smoothly, like eleven years ago when it came on the PC platform.”

 • “Its chaotic, clunky, and not optimized well.”